filecoin-project/lotus-docs/content/en/lotus/configure/splitstore.md

 ### Preparing for SplitStore

-{{< alert icon="warning" >}}From Lotus verion 1.21.0 SplitStore is automatically activated by default on new nodes.
+{{< alert icon="warning" >}}From Lotus version 1.21.0 SplitStore is automatically activated by default on new nodes.
 However, for existing Lotus users, you need to explicitly configure SplitStore by uncommenting the `EnableSplitstore` option in your `config.toml` file.
 To enable SplitStore, set `EnableSplitstore=true`, and to disable it, set `EnableSplitstore=false`.

 **It's important to note that your Lotus node will not start unless this configuration is properly set.
 If you are running a full archival node you will need to disable SplitStore as shown above!**{{< /alert >}}